-This Proxy Statement is furnished to the stockholders of PLX Technology, Inc., a Delaware corporation (the "COMPANY"), in connection with the solicitation by the Board of Directors of the Company (the "BOARD" or "BOARD OF DIRECTORS") of proxies in the accompanying form for use in voting at the 2001 Annual Meeting of Stockholders of the Company (the "ANNUAL MEETING") to be held on May 22, 2001 at the Company's headquarters, 870 Maude Avenue, Sunnyvale, California, at 10:00 a.m., Pacific Daylight Time, and any adjournment or postponement thereof.
+This Proxy Statement is furnished to the stockholders of PLX Technology, Inc., a Delaware corporation (the "Company"), in connection with the solicitation by the Board of Directors of the Company (the "Board" or "Board of Directors") of proxies in the accompanying form for use in voting at the 2002 Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held on May 22, 2002 at the Company's headquarters, 870 Maude Avenue, Sunnyvale, California, at 3:00 p.m., Pacific Daylight Time, and any adjournment or postponement thereof.
 The shares represented by proxies received, properly marked, dated, executed and not revoked will be voted at the Annual Meeting.